 As the median lawyer salaries aren’t representative of all lawyers, they just reflect the midpoint.
 The fields of law that make the most money can vary depending on whether you are self-employed or working for a firm; in big law or at a smaller firm; in-house; public or private sector; etc. Commercial or residential real estate attorneys have different requirements.
 For trial lawyers, on the other hand, it’s all a matter of talent and that ability to think fast on your feet.

-These fields of law have also seen changes in compensation over time.
+These fields of law have also seen changes in the compensation over time.
 Lawyers who deal with estates used to occupy a higher place on the list, and IP attorneys have seen their compensation grow tremendously over the years due to high demand.
 You may also receive higher compensation, depending on where you live.
 There would be an enormous difference between a New York City IP lawyer’s average annual salary compared with an immigration lawyer’s salary compensation in Oregon, for example.